Macronutrients VS. Micronutrients

 To prevent micronutrient deficiencies, it is important to consume a wide variety of colorful fruits and vegetables.
 This can be as easy as a smoothie for breakfast and a salad for lunch.

-Load your smoothie with spinach or kale, an avocado, berries and a high-quality protein powder.
+Load your smoothie with spinach or kale, an avocado, berries, and a high-quality protein powder.
 A big salad is a great way to get a variety of vegetables into your diet.
 Use a spring mix base and add avocados, olives, nuts, seeds, clean protein, and raw vegetables.
-Top your salad with olive oil and fresh lemon juice to maximize absorption of the nutrients.
+Top your salad with olive oil and fresh lemon juice to maximize the absorption of the nutrients.

 Reduce Stress and Improve Sleep